-We expect our future research and development expenses to vary substantially for the foreseeable future as we continue to prioritize our pipeline opportunities, advance our product candidates through clinical trials, invest in next generation development, pursue regulatory approval of our product candidates, and hire additional personnel to support our research and development efforts.
-The process of conducting the necessary clinical research to obtain regulatory approval is costly and time-consuming, and the successful development of our product candidates is highly uncertain.
+We expect our future research and development expenses to increase as we pursue regulatory approval of our product candidates, continue to advance our product candidates through late-stage clinical trials, invest in capabilities to prepare for commercialization including manufacturing, and hire additional personnel to support our organization.
+The process of conducting the necessary clinical research, development and manufacturing to obtain regulatory approval is costly and time-consuming, and the successful development and approval of our product candidates is highly uncertain.